 Want to live a more authentic, meaningful, and engaged life, as a human being and a parent?

 Amidst the challenges of parenting infants through preschool-age children, it can be hard to focus on the big questions of life.

 Yet one of the most important gifts we can give our children is to live with intention and to share our deepest values with them.

 Here's a chance to nourish ourselves and our families by reflecting on these issues in an open environment with other parents.

-Rabbi Bridget leads this series, drawing on Jewish values to help us explore how we want to live, as people and parents, and ways to bring our real lives closer to our intentions.
+Rabbi Steph leads this series, drawing on Jewish values to help us explore how we want to live, as people and parents, and ways to bring our real lives closer to our intentions.

 All are welcome, including single parents; adoptive parents; those in interfaith, intercultural, and/or interracial relationships; LGBTQ folks; and people of color.

 Both partners in two-parent families are encouraged to participate, but this is not a requirement.